openwrtdiy/mini-mwan/requirements/data-requirements.md

 | `no_gateway` | Regular interface missing gateway (DHCP incomplete) |
 | `ipv6_detected` | Interface has IPv6 address (not supported) |

-**File Characteristics**:
+**Status Characteristics**:
-- File MUST be updated after each monitoring cycle
+- Status MUST be updated after each monitoring cycle
-- File MUST be world-readable (no sensitive data)
+- Status MUST be accessible via ubus for LuCI and other clients
-- File MUST be atomic write (write to temp, then rename)
+- Status contains no sensitive data
-- Missing file indicates daemon not running
+- Unavailable ubus object indicates daemon not running

 ---